 ABOUT US - OUR STORY

-Today, The Sherman Inn maintains its integrity as a historic location but is designed for the modern traveler.
-Located ideally in downtown Batesville between Cincinnati and Indianapolis, the hotel offers 22 unique rooms adorned with historical photographs, fully equipped with modern conveniences, wood floor, marble bath floors, custom white shutters, firm mattresses and other details right down to the glass door handles.
+Recently comprehensively renovated, The Sherman today maintains its integrity as a historic location, but is designed for the modern traveler.
+Located ideally in downtown Batesville between Cincinnati and Indianapolis, the hotel offers 22 unique rooms adorned with historical photographs and fully equipped with modern conveniences delivering a unique experience and a great overnight rest.

 BUILDING HISTORY